Plain White T's singer surprises young cancer patient with heartwarming performance - KESQ

 The band said that Delilah’s favorite song has been “Hey There Delilah” throughout her cancer treatments, so they surprised her with a live rendition.

-“I hear you’re a big fan of our song ‘Hey There Delilah’ so I figured I would play it for you right now,” Higgenson said in the video.
+“I hear you’re a big fan of our song ‘Hey There Delilah’ so I figured I would play it for you right now,” Higgenson said in the video, filmed by Isaiah Garza.

 Higgenson then stepped right into Delilah’s hospital room, much to her delight, as he played the hit song at her bedside.
 Gasps could be heard from others in the room, and Delilah smiled as Higgenson crooned.